kmuto/review/doc/format.md

 ## Tags for Authors (pre-processor commands)

-These tags are used in output document.
-In constrast, tags as below are not used in output document, to use for author.
+These tags are used in the output document.
+In contrast, tags as below are not used in the output document,  used by the author.

 ```
 #@#:: Comments.
 All texts in this line are ignored.
 #@warn(...):: Warning messages.
-The messages are showed when pre-proceess.
+The messages are showed when pre-process.
 #@require, #@provide:: Define dependency with keywords.
 #@mapfile(filename) ... #@end:: Insert all content of files.
 #@maprange(filename, range name) ... #@end:: Insert some area in content of files.